 Last week, al Qaeda’s leader called for the Yemeni people to rise up against the country’s new president, portraying him as the stooge of the unpopular former president, Ali Abdullah Saleh, and the United States.

-“So, Ali Abdallah Saleh is gone, and his successor Abed Rabbo Mansour Hadi has taken over,” al Qaeda’s chief commander Ayman al-Zawahiri said in a video posted on jihadist forums.
+“So, Ali Abdallah Saleh is gone, and his successor Abed Rabbo Mansour Hadi has taken over,” al Qaeda chief commander Ayman al-Zawahiri said in a video posted on jihadist forums.

 Saleh, who led Yemen for 30 years, relinquished power last year after an extended popular uprising in a transition agreement that was supported by the United States.
 Hadi was Saleh’s vice president, and al Qaeda has exploited the connection to stir resentment against the new government.

-Last year, Ansaar al-Sharia, an offshoot of al Qaeda, took over the majority of districts in the southern Abyan province, benefiting from the political turmoil in the country.
-Numerous military bases were evacuated, making it easier for the militant groups to grow in power and territory.
+Last year, Ansaar al-Sharia, the al Qaeda offshoot, took over the majority of districts in the southern Abyan province, benefiting from the political turmoil in the country.
+Numerous military bases were evacuated, making it easier for militant groups to grow in power and territory.